 The industry needs to evolve quickly in response to the challenge of ensuring the right products are delivered at the right price, right time and the right customers through improved and sophisticated processes.
 This has required the persistent digitization of the manufacturing through increasingly connected devices and platforms.

-There are many trends shaping the future of manufacturing, but we’ve identified five main aspects that have the most influence right now and are generating more components:
+There are many trends shaping the future of manufacturing, but we’ve identified nine main aspects that have the most influence right now and are generating more components:

 A machine’s ability to learn and adopt intelligent human behaviour is not new.
 Today, these advanced algorithms are transforming the way the manufacturing industry collects information, performs skilled labor, and predicts consumer behaviour.
 Some even predict themes in trending patterns, silhouettes, colors, and styles and provide customer sentiment around products and runway images.
 Some are almost taking the place of humans to detect when it’s the right time and product for a brand’s ideal customer.